George Ainslie (delegate): Relocation to Idaho

 Two years later, gold discoveries in Idaho attracted Ainslie's attention.
 He moved to Elk City, Idaho, during the summer of 1862 and mined in that area until the winter season closed the back country.
-Probably at the advice of people familiar with the region, he then started for Oregon.
+He spent the winter teaching school in Clackamas County, Oregon, before returning to Idaho in the spring, practicing law in the Boise Basin.
+He owned an interest in the extremely successful General Custer Mine near Custer.

 In Lewiston, Idaho he was approached with a request for his professional services.
 Here, accounts vary on the timeline of events.
-George's biography in the Illustrated History of the State of Idaho states that three men approached him to defend them in a "citizens' court" against a robbery charge.
+Ainslie's biography in the Illustrated History of the State of Idaho states that three men approached him to defend them in a "citizens' court" against a robbery charge.
 More likely, however, a representative of the men approached him, because the accused robbers were then in jail.
 In fact, from the timing, it is possible that the trial may have already taken place, with a guilty verdict.
 This particular robbery had followed a series of robberies and robbery-murders in the region, and public indignation had led to a swift decision.

-So George's services were needed, whether for a trial, or for an immediate appeal.
-But when Ainslie went to consult with his new clients the next morning, he found them dead, hanging from the rafters of a shed behind the temporary jail.
-One account says that George realized "the importance of demurrer and the irrelevancy of an appeal" and "retired in good order."
+So Ainslie's services were needed, whether for a trial, or for an immediate appeal, but when he went to consult with his new clients the next morning, he found them dead, hanging from the rafters of a shed behind the temporary jail.
+One account says that Ainslie realized "the importance of demurrer and the irrelevancy of an appeal" and "retired in good order."

-After spending the winter teaching in Clackamas County, Oregon, Ainslie moved to Idaho City, the county seat of Boise County, Idaho.
-He would practice law there, and invest in mining properties, for over a quarter century.
-George also married and began raising a family.
-His 1866 marriage to Sara "Sallie" Owens took place in Ada County.
-The Ainslies were strong Episcopalians, so it is possible the regional pastor was not scheduled to be in Idaho City at a convenient time.
+Ainslie married Sara "Sallie" Owens in 1866 in Ada County.
+The Ainslies were strong Episcopalians, and they had two daughters.
 From 1869 to 1873, Ainslie edited the Idaho World newspaper in Idaho City.

 Political career

 In 1865, two years after his move to Idaho City, voters elected Ainslie to the Territorial Council (roughly equivalent to a state senate).
 Despite his youth, members then elected him as Council President.
 (Although his biography for the U. S. Congress says he was a member of the "Territorial Legislature," Idaho records confirm his Council position.)
-After his term in the Council, George returned to private law practice, but remained very active in Democratic Party activities.
+After his terms in the Council, Ainslie returned to private law practice, but remained very active in Democratic Party activities.
 (In keeping with the times, the Idaho World was then billed as "the only Democratic newspaper in the Territory.")